LostArtefacts/TRX/docs/trx/lua/reference/ROOMS.md

     - **`damaging`**: boolean.
 Whether the room drains Lara's exposure meter.
     - **`flip_status`**: integer.
 Current flip status.
 Compare against `trx.rooms.FlipStatus`. *(read-only)*
     - **`num`**: integer.
 0-based room number, matching the numbers level editors show. *(read-only)*
+    - **`swamp`**: boolean.
+Whether the room is filled with swamp water, which Lara wades through and sinks into rather than swimming.
     - **`underwater`**: boolean.
 Whether the room is filled with water.
     - **`wind`**: boolean.
 Whether the room has a breeze.
 Requires the player to have breeze enabled.